storj/docs/app/dcs/pricing/page.md

 Download bandwidth, also referred to as egress bandwidth, is priced per GB in increments of bytes downloaded.
 The calculation of download bandwidth price per byte is derived from the GB download bandwidth divided by the base 10 conversion of GB to bytes.
 The calculated number of bytes is then multiplied by the byte download bandwidth per byte price.

 When an object is downloaded, there are a number of factors that can impact the actual amount of bandwidth used.
 The download process includes requests for pieces from more than the minimum number of storage nodes required.
-While only 29 pieces out of 80 are required to reconstitute an object, in order to avoid potential long-tail performance lag from a single storage node, an Uplink will try to retrieve an object from 39 storage nodes.
-The Uplink will terminate all incomplete downloads in process once 29 pieces are successfully downloaded and the object can be re-encoded.
+While only a subset of pieces out of total are required to reconstitute an object, in order to avoid potential long-tail performance lag from a single storage node, uplink will try to retrieve an object from additional storage nodes.
+Uplink will terminate all incomplete downloads in process once the required pieces are successfully downloaded and the object can be re-encoded.
+For example, we may need 29 of the 80 pieces we uploaded.
 In addition, if a user terminates a download before completion, the amount of data that is transferred might exceed the amount of data that the customer’s application receives.
 This discrepancy can occur because a transfer termination request cannot be executed instantaneously, and some amount of data might be in transit pending execution of the termination request.
 This data that was transferred is billed as data download bandwidth.

 **Example**